 She can see me watching what’s going on inside and re-iterates the whole made to order deal.
-It’s also mentioned at the bottom of their menu board which is missing letters giving it a serial killer like vibe (picture above).
+It’s also mentioned at the bottom of their menu board, it’s missing some letters giving it a serial killer like vibe (picture above).
 I start up a conversation about the Food Truck Scene in Miami and explain how it’s growing and that we know about the wait.
 At that point I decide to tack on a Buffalo Chix sandwich too.

 Both the Hot Dog and Cheese Fries are ready at the same time.
-My wife loves the hot dog and cheese fries.
-I was way more fond of the dog, the cheese on the fries I could have done without.
-The fries were crispy and salted perfectly but that cheese didn’t do it for me.
+My wife loves the Hot Dog and Cheese Fries.
+I was way more fond of the Dog.
+The Fries were crispy and salted perfectly but that Cheese didn’t do anything for me.

 The Cheeseburger comes out and he looks beautiful.
-The burger was so juicy and it hit the spot.
-My only complaint would be to change the bun to something more like the one used for the Buffalo Chix Sandwich.
+The Burger was so juicy and it hit the spot.
+My only complaint would be to change the Bun to something heftier.
 I devoured mine rather quickly but that bottom bun can’t really withstand a patty of that size.
 It’s a minor thing and wouldn’t stop me from eating it again.

 Tops tops tops in my book are the “Chic Nubs” which make up the Buffalo Chix Sandwich.
-Those little breaded white meat nubs are topped with not a hot sauce but more of a hot glaze.
-You’re better off ordering these alone instead of in the sandwich form.
+Those little breaded white meat nubs are topped with not a Hot Sauce but more of a Hot glaze.
+You’re better off ordering these alone instead of in the Sandwich form.
 I found myself picking them out and eating them individually.
 Right before we left I asked if they had seen any other Food Trucks in the area but they hadn’t.
 Is this the 1st of many to come?

 Luvin’ Grub @ Mardi Gras Sports Bar lot

 123 San Marco Avenue, St. Augustine FL

-Hours: Tues – Fri 5PM -11PM
+Hours: Tues – Fri 5PM -11PM, Sat/Sun 12PM – 12AM